-Kim Zolciak Displays Prized Breasts As It Pops Out Of Her Tiny Bikini
+Kim Zolciak Displays Prized Breasts As They Pop Out Of Her Tiny Bikini

 The Real Housewives of Atlanta star isn’t a stranger to cosmetic surgery.
 Over the past few years, she has been very vocal about being “under the knife” to make you look good.
 Kim admitted to having lip fillers, breast implants, Botox, and a tummy tuck in the past.

 However, she is open to sharing some of the cosmetic surgeries she has undergone.
-Back in October 2016, she shared a picture of a before and after comparison of a tummy tuck surgery by displaying her midriff in a rolled up tank top.
+Back in October 2016, she shared a picture of a before-and-after comparison of a tummy tuck surgery by displaying her midriff in a rolled up tank top.
 Kim was very proud of how her abdomen became flatter.

-In addition to her penchant for getting cosmetic surgeries, Kim Zolciak is widely known for taking numerous bikini selfies and sharing it on Instagram and Snapchat.
+In addition to her penchant for getting cosmetic surgeries, Kim Zolciak is widely known for taking numerous bikini selfies and sharing them on Instagram and Snapchat.
 She treats her fans to tasteful and racy photos of herself in itsy bitsy bikinis.

-In one of her photos, Kim was seen wearing a barely there two piece swimsuit made up of frilly laces during a surprise vacation with her husband, Kroy Biermann in May 2016.
-Kim and Kroy, an Atlanta Falcon football player, share four children together.
+In one of her photos, Kim was seen wearing a barely there two piece swimsuit made up of frilly laces during a surprise vacation with her husband, Kroy Biermann, in May 2016.
+Kim and Kroy, an Atlanta Falcons football player, share four children together.

-Ever her daughter Brielle, 18, has followed in on her footsteps by being a pro in front of the camera, as she wears skimpy bikinis.
+Ever her daughter Brielle, 18, has followed in on her footsteps by being a pro in front of the camera as she wears skimpy bikinis.
 She had also admitted to getting lip fillers to plump her pout.
-It’s no wonder this mother-and-daughter duo will soon take the social media by storm.
+It’s no wonder this mother-and-daughter duo will soon take social media by storm.

 [Featured Image by Frederick M. Brown/Getty Images]